Rainbow: Number of colours in a spectrum or a rainbow

-A spectrum obtained using a glass prism and a point source is a continuum of wavelengths without bands.
-The number of colours that the human eye is able to distinguish in a spectrum is in the order of 100.
-Accordingly, the Munsell colour system (a 20th-century system for numerically describing colours, based on equal steps for human visual perception) distinguishes 100 hues.
+For colours seen by the human eye, the most commonly cited and remembered sequence is Isaac Newton's sevenfold red, orange, yellow, green, blue, indigo and violet, remembered by the mnemonic Richard Of York Gave Battle In Vain, or as the name of a fictional person (Roy G. Biv).
+The initialism is sometimes referred to in reverse order, as VIBGYOR.
+More modernly, the rainbow is often divided into red, orange, yellow, green, cyan, blue and violet.
 The apparent discreteness of main colours is an artefact of human perception and the exact number of main colours is a somewhat arbitrary choice.

 Newton, who admitted his eyes were not very critical in distinguishing colours, originally (1672) divided the spectrum into five main colours: red, yellow, green, blue and violet.
-Later he included orange and indigo, giving seven main colours by analogy to the number of notes in a musical scale.
+Later, he included orange and indigo, giving seven main colours by analogy to the number of notes in a musical scale.
 Newton chose to divide the visible spectrum into seven colours out of a belief derived from the beliefs of the ancient Greek sophists, who thought there was a connection between the colours, the musical notes, the known objects in the Solar System, and the days of the week.
-Scholars have noted that what Newton regarded at the time as "blue" would today be regarded as cyan, and what Newton called "indigo" would today be considered blue.
+Scholars have noted that what Newton regarded at the time as "blue" would today be regarded as cyan, what Newton called "indigo" would today be called blue.